Angela Kueny and LaDonna McGohan (department heads)

 Decisions affecting continued progression in the major after admission to it are made at the end of each semester.
 Students must continue to meet all admissions requirements.
 Additionally, a minimum grade of C is required for all nursing courses as well as satisfactory completion of the clinical components.
-No nursing courses can be repeated more than once.
+No courses required for the major can be repeated more than once.

 All other policies regarding grading, withdrawal, and graduation are in accordance with general college policy and can be found elsewhere in the college catalog.

 Clinical participation is not allowed by persons who have been denied licensure by the Iowa Board of Nursing or whose license is currently suspended, surrendered, or revoked in any country or U.S. jurisdiction due to disciplinary action.

 Students must be able to provide their own transportation to clinical facilities.
 They must also pay for their own uniforms and stethoscopes, as well as costs for CPR certification and state background checks (required by clinical agencies).
 Nursing courses in the junior year are taken off campus in Rochester, MN.

 Required for a major: NURS 234, 235, 236, 237, 370, 371, 372, 373, 374, 376, 377, 378, 382, 384, 386, 388, 390, 420, 421, 425, 480, 490.
 Students completing more than one major may elect to complete the senior project in a major other than nursing.
 Writing requirement completed with NURS 384 and 390.

 Correlative requirements: BIO 115, 116, 190; HP 125; SCI 240, 250; PSYC 130, 240.
 A course in statistics is recommended for nursing majors who intend to pursue graduate studies.

 View program learning goals for an explanation of learning outcomes in Nursing.